psquared-dev/java-questions/streams.md

 These extend OutputStream directly:

-1. ByteArrayOutputStream - Writes bytes to a resizable in-memory buffer.
+1. `ByteArrayOutputStream` - Writes bytes to a resizable in-memory buffer.
-2. FileOutputStream - Writes bytes to a file on disk.
+2. `FileOutputStream` - Writes bytes to a file on disk.
-3. FilterOutputStream - Base class for filter output streams.
+3. `FilterOutputStream` - Base class for filter output streams.
-4. ObjectOutputStream - Writes Java objects (serialization).
+4. `ObjectOutputStream` - Writes Java objects (serialization).
-5. PipedOutputStream - Pairs with PipedInputStream.
+5. `PipedOutputStream` - Pairs with `PipedInputStream`.

 These are the only direct subclasses.